kdheepak/blog/content/28-pelican-margin-notes-with-pandoc.md

 # Inspiration

 A list of blogs, posts, websites, web books have inspired this implementation.
 Most notably are the following articles – [tuftle-css](https://edwardtufte.github.io/tufte-css/) and [this article](https://medium.com/@owenblacker/marginal-notes-on-medium-268b3f727e6d#.97mvo08w5) published on Medium about Medium sidenotes.
 They both speak to some length on how margin notes can be used to improve the experience for a reader, especially on the web.
-[Butterick’s Practical Typography](https://practicaltypography.com/)^[__aside__: I highly recommend reading the web book freely available at Practical Typography.
-It's challenged me to think critically about every aspect of a presentation.
-I also encourage buying his book or his fonts to aid Butterick in maintaining this content and/or producing more.] is also a great example of effective use of margin notes.
+[Butterick’s Practical Typography](https://practicaltypography.com/)[^1] is also a great example of effective use of margin notes.
 There are a few other articles [@johnjameson;@jgruber] that talk about this; I've added citations to these articles below in case you are interested.
 The CSS for this page and the CSS for the margin notes have been heavily inspired by [gameprogrammingpatterns.com](https://gameprogrammingpatterns.com/).

+[^1]: I highly recommend reading the web book freely available at Practical Typography.
+It's challenged me to think critically about every aspect of a presentation.
+I also encourage buying his book or his fonts to aid Butterick in maintaining this content and/or producing more.

 # Implementation